 Y’all just met.
 Don’t unleash your wild side so fast.
 You don’t want to seem like the crazy lady, so don’t involve yourself in situations where people are filming and posting your road rage, fights with the drive-thru attendant or the gumball machine.

-Behaving immaturely, making a scene in public, especially out of anger or jealousy, is not attractive.
+Behaving immaturely, making a scene in public, especially out of anger or jealousy, is not attractive and it certainly won’t remedy relationship failure.
 You won’t come off as being a strong woman who’s ‘handling her business,’ but one he doesn’t want to wife or mother his children.
 Keep it up and you’ll become the side chick or the one he keeps on a string.

 Slow your roll and count to ten, or grab your purse and walk away.
 There’s no shame in walking away from confrontation or in marriage counseling.